-Loosely inspired by an “urban loft” feel, the design features industrial elements such textured wood, burnished metal, exposed beams, and concrete walls reinterpreted to create a sophisticated and polished aesthetic.
-The design also centers around the Rechler’s extensive art collection, including notable original works from Jackson Pollack and Christo.
+Loosely inspired by an “urban loft” feel, the design features industrial elements such as textured wood, burnished metal, exposed beams, and concrete walls reinterpreted to create a sophisticated and polished aesthetic.
+The design also centers around the Rechler’s extensive art collection,.
 The work environment is open, and the few enclosed offices are behind glass to create a transparent feel.
 The new headquarters reflects the firm’s high design standards and the next generation of firm leadership.

 In collaboration with interior designer, Cetra Ruddy/CRI Architecture.

 Rechler Equity Partners

 Environmental Design + Construction Magazine

 “The headquarters for Rechler Equity, near the Long Island Expressway in Plainview, NY, is a sleek calling card.”